hkirk/ST2ITS2_Material/slide_server/slides/Week 6/recap-2.md

 * How would you solve 1-5?
 * <mark>Do not</mark> code yet
-* Just figure out how you would solve the excerses?
+* Just figure out how you would solve the exercises?

 ----